SolaceLabs/solace-pretty-dump/README.md

 Subscribed to Direct topic: '#*/>'
 ```

+#### Event Mesh / DMR / MNR considerations

+If connecting to a mesh of brokers, take care that adding subscriptions could pull (lots of?) data from remote brokers.
+This is because
+subscriptions (by default) are automatically propagated to other brokers in the mesh.
+To ensure you
+only subscribe to data from the broker you connect to, prefix each subscriptions with `#noexport/`.
+E.g. `"#noexport/>, #noexport/*/>, #noexport/#*/>"`
+or `"#noexport/bus_trak/>"`.
+See the [Solace docs](https://docs.solace.com/Messaging/No-Export.htm) for more details.

 ### Queue Consume

 To connect to a queue and consume (e.g. the messages will be ACKed and removed), then override the 5th argument with
 `q:queueName`, e.g. `q:q1`.
 You will receive a warning that messages will be removed from the queue after they are received.

 ```
-Attempting to bind to queue 'q1' on the broker...
-Success!
+Attempting to bind to queue 'q1' on the broker... success!

 Will consume/ACK all messages on queue 'q1'.
-Use browse 'b:' otherwise.
+Use browse 'b:' command-line option otherwise.
 Are you sure? [y|yes]:
 ```